 This page contains affiliate links meaning I earn a commission if you use those links.
 I only recommend brands I use and trust.

 Once I discovered this, I became really interested in the ins and outs of Pinterest affiliate links and read every article I could find.
-I tried a few different methods but to be honest it wasn’t until I came across the How to Make Your First Affiliate Sale Ebook by Elise at House of Brazen Blog that it all fell into place for me.
+I tried a few different methods but to be honest it wasn’t until I came across the How To Make Your First Affiliate Sale In 24 Hours ebook by Elise at House of Brazen Blog that it all fell into place for me.

 Elise made her first affiliate sale within 24 hours of implementing her strategy and although I was skeptical, I couldn’t believe the jump in my affiliate sales and traffic as soon as I followed her instructions to the letter.